INTERVIEW-Frankfurt airport eyes more low-cost flights - Fraport CEO

 * Refinery's fuel production at least 50 pct capacity -trade

-FRANKFURT, Oct 7 Fraport is in talks to bring more budget flights by carriers such as Ryanair , Easyjet or Lufthansa's Eurowings to Frankfurt airport, the chief executive of operator Fraport said.
+FRANKFURT Oct 7 Fraport is in talks to bring more budget flights by low-cost carriers such as Ryanair, Easyjet or Lufthansa's Eurowings to Frankfurt airport, the chief executive of operator Fraport said.

+"I expect that we will be able to present initial results within the next half year," Stefan Schulte told Reuters in an interview.

-Low-cost carriers in the past focused on flights to and from regional airports such as London Stansted or Cologne/Bonn where it was cheaper to operate, but they have been increasingly moving to major hubs to be closer to densely-populated metropolitan areas and legacy carriers' long-haul routes.
+Low-cost carriers in the past focused on flights to and from regional airports such as London Stansted or Cologne/Bonn, but they have been increasingly pushing into major hubs to be closer to densely-populated metropolitan areas and legacy carriers' long-haul routes.

-"We have been very restrained in that (low-cost) area for a long time.
-But in the long run we won't be able to escape it," Fraport's CEO Stefan Schulte said in an interview.

-"I expect that we will be able to present initial results within the next half year."

 * Refinery's fuel production at least 50 pct capacity -trade